amf60/Vac_Covid19_BR_SC_Combinations_of_Concern_2/README.md

 # Introduction
 This repository, built in 3 phases (details at the end of this page) is my personal project for the Module 2 of the Alura Bootcamp Applied Data Sciences II (ABADSII).

 It uses the same original raw dataset used in the repository (Vac_Covid19_BR_SC_Combinations_of_Concern_1).
-It makes some corrections for the parsing done on phase I in the previous module 1 and digs further on the findings made on Module 1.
+After making some corrections for the parsing done on phase I in the previous module I dig further on the EDA work.

-In the previous repository (Vac_Covid19_BR_SC_Combinations_of_Concern_1) after cross-checking 3 (out of the 34 original columns) (coluna 26 - vacina_fabricante_nome, coluna 30 - vacina_codigo, coluna 31 - vacina_nome), of a government open source database, I found that for 12% of the registers (~260.000 out of ~ 2 Million), as per cut date of 30 May 2021 at 5am, we can not certify with 100% of certitude which vaccine an individual received.
+Brief summary from previous module: In the previous repository (Vac_Covid19_BR_SC_Combinations_of_Concern_1) after cross-checking 3 (out of the 34 original columns) (coluna 26 - vacina_fabricante_nome, coluna 30 - vacina_codigo, coluna 31 - vacina_nome), of a government open source database, I found that for 12% of the registers (~260.000 out of ~ 2 Million), as per cut date of 30 May 2021 at 5am, we can not certify with 100% of certitude which vaccine an individual received.

 # Exploratory Data Techniques:

-To dig further and explore potential root causes of inconsitencies found on 12% of the registers on the master file above, I added 2 original dataset columns to the initial 3 used in the previosu repository.
+To dig further and explore potential root causes of inconsitencies found on 12% of the registers on the raw master file above, I added 2 original dataset columns to the initial 3 used in the previosu repository.
 These are c29_v_descricao_dose and c32_sistema_origem

 So the 5 variables that we will explore all the possible combinations are: